ulaganathanv/spring-boot-docker/README.md

 To check we can execute the below command to see the release version of Ubuntu.
 cat /etc/*release*
 * $ docker run -d centos sleep 20 - This will run in the background.
+* $ docker run ubuntu:17.04 - This will help to run the container of specific version.
+This concept is called ***tagging***.
+Otherwise docker will pull the latest version.
 * $ docker exec &lt;container name&gt; &lt;command&gt; - To execute a command within the running container.
   e.g docker exec &lt;container name&gt; cat /etc/hosts
+* $ docker run -p 80:5000 spring-boot-docker - This will map the local port 80 to container port 5000.
+This concept is called ***port mapping***.